webrecorder/browsertrix/docs/user-guide/org-settings.md

 View and manage your org's current payment plan and associated quotas.
 Usage history statistics for previous months are shown here to better inform your plan and quota requirements.

-## Crawl Workflows
+## Crawling Defaults

-Set default suggested settings for all new crawl workflows in this tab.
-When creating a new workflow, org members will see the form pre-filled with default values.
+Set default suggested settings for all new crawl workflows.
+When creating a new workflow, org members will see the form pre-filled with these default values.
 Org members can still change or remove these settings when configuring the workflow.
-Removing a default setting will revert the setting back to Browsertrix defaults.
+Removing a default setting will revert the setting back to Browsertrix' defaults.

 <!-- ## Limits